fsavje/math-with-slack/README.md

 ### Mac and Linux

-Download and run [this script](https://github.com/fsavje/math-with-slack/releases/download/r/math_with_slack.sh) by running the following in a terminal:
+Run the following in a terminal:

 ```shell
 curl -O https://github.com/fsavje/math-with-slack/releases/download/r/math_with_slack.sh